 GoUSF helps you achieve your wellness goals with the following resources and support:

-and submit it to Human Resources, with receipts, no later than December 10th for expenses for that calendar
+submit it to Human Resources with receipts no later than December 10th

 This is a taxable benefit.